 I’m always reading that people who have mentors are more successful — and it always make me bristle.
 Yes, it does sound like a good idea to have a more experienced person who likes and helps you.
 But it also sort of sounds like … cheating.
 If someone else has been guiding you the entire time, don’t you get less credit?
-(Yes, I think you do — but you also get to keep all the money you make.)
+Obviously, that’s not a productive attitude.

 Let’s talk about how to get a mentor — and what it might mean if you can’t.

 Many resources on mentoring suggest that you ask around and do some research to find your ideal mentor, and then you simply … ask.
 As in, “I really admire you for X, Y, and Z. Would you mentor me?”

 As you will be engaging in something of a courtship process, culminating in a “proposal,” your dating skills can actually come in handy in obtaining a mentor!
 (Although in this metaphor you’re sort of an old-fashioned hetero dude.)
 Play up how much the person will enjoy spending time with you.
 Use flattery liberally, but not sycophantically.
 Figure out where the person’s going to be and strategically position yourself to run into him or her.
 Soon, you’ll be naked together — wait, I mean getting mentored.

 Some people take a softer approach.
 Penelope Trunk suggests that you “build a reputation as an overachiever.”
 In other words, you need to be an attractive mentee.

 Why market yourself?
 Studies show that the main factor motivating people to donate to charity isn’t the poignancy of the cause — it’s the certainty that their money will have an effect.
 Mentoring is generally unpaid; mentors want to wisely invest their time and emotional involvement by mentoring those most likely to benefit (and possibly become powerful and useful in the future).